 This role is sometimes used interchangeably with the role of the chief technology officer (CTO), although they may be quite different.

-The usual criteria when selecting any senior executive would typically apply to this position also, and would thus require the selected individual to have good people skills, leadership abilities, problem solving and planning skills.
-As an executive they would need to be able to operate well in a team and to be a self starter.
+The usual criteria when selecting any senior executive would typically apply to this position also, and would thus require the selected individual to have good people skills, leadership abilities, problem-solving, and planning skills.
+As an executive, they would need to be able to operate well in a team and be a self-starter.

-Being part of the strategic management team, growth management skills are essential, which would enable him/her to anticipate, plan and position the organization for growth and being in the ever and fast changing field of information technology, it would also require of an individual to stay well informed of the latest trends and developments in the field.
+Being part of the strategic management team, growth management skills are essential, which would enable him/her to anticipate, plan and position the organization for growth and being in the ever and fast-changing field of information technology, it would also require an individual to stay well informed of the latest trends and developments in the field.

 Having some project management skills would also be beneficial.